gazoodle/geckolib/README.md

    so we can inspect the remainder to see if there is anything useful in there.
  - Handle other device types such as Waterfall
  - Handle multi/variable speed pumps
+ - Smart Winter Mode (SWM)
- - Async APIs
+ - Filter status
- - Make GeckoGetStatus handle missing and out-of-sequence as this is a major cause of delays during spa connection
- - Write simulator module and use that to investigate comms from the app for features that I don't have
- - Sometimes in.touch2 doesn't report back to this library resulting in missing changes

 ## Done/Fixed in 0.3.12
  - UnicodeEncodeError: 'latin-1' codec can't encode character '\u0101' in position 108: ordinal not in range(256)
- - Massive restructure of protocol handlers to make building a simulator easier
+ - Massive refactor of protocol handlers to make building a simulator easier
+ - Changes to allow library to be more suitable for async clients
+ - Ping frequency returned to 15 seconds
+ - Simulator added to allow investigation using snapshots sent in from other folk
+ - Heating state fixed to show heating/cooling as appropriate

 ## Done/Fixed in 0.3.11
  - Ping frequency set to 45 seconds